• Skip to primary navigation

 Size

-The best way to ensure that your madeleines will be successful is by providing the overall size of the pan (outer dimensions) compatible with the size of the oven you use.
+The best way to ensure your madeleines turn out successfully is to provide the overall pan size (outer dimensions) that matches the size of the oven you use.

-Most importantly, the madeleine cake pan should have deep cavities, instead of shallow ones, that can guarantee the most beautiful bump on top of the madeleines.
+Most importantly, the madeleine cake pan should have deep cavities rather than shallow ones to guarantee the most beautiful bumps on top of the madeleines.

 Most metal pans are too shallow to form the good-quality madeleine hump.